Bayesian inference using synthetic likelihood: asymptotics and adjustments: Adjustments for misspecification

 \subsection{What the adjustments can and cannot do}

-The adjustments suggested above are intended to achieve asymptotically valid frequentist inference when $\lim_n A_n(\theta_0)^{\intercal}A_n(\theta_0)\neq V_0$, or when the model for $y$ is misspecified but $S_n$ still satisfies a central limit theorem.
+The adjustments suggested above are intended to achieve asymptotically valid frequentist inference when the consistency in \eqref{eq:correct} is not satisfied, i.e., when $\lim_n {\Delta}_n(\theta)\neq V_0$, or when the model for $y$ is misspecified, but $S_n$ still satisfies a central limit theorem.
 The adjustment will not recover the posterior distribution that is obtained when the model is correctly specified.
 Asymptotically valid frequentist estimation based on the synthetic likelihood posterior mean for the misspecified synthetic likelihood is frequentist inference based on a point estimator of $\theta$ that is generally less efficient than in the correctly specified case.
 Matching posterior uncertainty after adjustment to the sampling variability of such an estimator does not recover the posterior uncertainty from the correctly specified situation.